 Position the camera and flash.

 - Position them within the range shown at "Positioning and Operation Range".

 Use the joystick on the sender to select .

 - Press the joystick up, down, left, or right, or turn and select , then press the joystick vertically.

 - The receiver unit is set automatically to during shooting, controlled by the sender unit.

 - Check that the firing group control is set to .

-Check that the flash is ready.
+- Check that the lamp is lit in green.